 Kicking things off with one of my favourite French skincare brands, Nuxe.
 It was founded back in 1989 (incidentally, my year of birth) and reached cult status just two years later with the launch of its now-iconic Huile Prodigieuse Multi-Usage Dry Oil (£19).
 French pharmacy brands often have a reputation for being basic but effective formulas, but Nuxe, in my opinion, is all about luxury and indulgence.
 All of the products are formulated to pamper both the skin and the senses and are infused with Nuxe's trademark orange blossom fragrance.

 Nuxe Huile Prodigieuse Multi-Usage Dry Oil (£30)

 This beautiful oil can be used on your face, body and hair to keep your skin soft, hydrated and glowing.
 Jennifer Aniston and Eva Mendes are both fans.

-What would a French skincare feature be without Bioderma?
-The brand's micellar water is possibly one of the most famous skincare exports from France with makeup artists and celebrities raving about it years before it was available here in the UK.
-In fact, Bioderma has been creating science-led formulas for hair and skin since the '70s, but it was when its micellar solution launched in the '90s that the brand went from French-girl secret to global success.
+What would a French-skincare feature be without Bioderma?
+The brand's micellar water is possibly one of the most famous skincare exports from France, with makeup artists and celebrities raving about it years before it was available here in the UK.
+In fact, Bioderma has been creating science-led formulas for hair and skin since the '70s, but when its micellar solution launched in the '90s, the brand went from French-girl secret to global success.